esodan/libgtkflow/README.md

 Examples
 --------

-libgtkflow supports GObject-Introspection so you can program against it in various popular languages including but not limited to: Python, Perl, Lua, JS, PHP.
+libgtkflow supports GObject-Introspection which means you can consume it in various popular languages including but not limited to: Python, Perl, Lua, JS, PHP.
 I compiled some examples on how to program against the library in Python in the examples-folder.

-Feel free to add examples for your favourite language.
+Feel free to add examples for your favorite language.

-Note: If you installed the library in /usr/local, you have to do export the following environment variables in order for the examples to work:
+Note: If you installed the library in /usr/local, you have to do export the following environment variables for the examples to work:

 ```
 $ export LD_LIBRARY_PATH=/usr/local/lib